dlunde/kth-beamer/README.md

 # kth-beamer
-A minimalistic beamer theme for KTH presentations.
+A minimalistic LaTeX beamer theme for KTH presentations.
 Adds a few graphical elements on top of the default beamer theme.

 ## Usage
 See `example.tex`.
 Note that the title frame needs to be specified as